Glenda Jackson: 1980–1991: Established actor

 In 1989, Jackson appeared in Ken Russell's The Rainbow, playing Anna Brangwen, mother of Gudrun, the part for which she had won her first Academy Award twenty years earlier.
 The same year, she played Martha in a Los Angeles production of Edward Albee's Who's Afraid of Virginia Woolf? at the Doolittle Theatre (now the Ricardo Montalbán Theatre).
 Directed by the playwright himself, this staging featured John Lithgow as George.
 Dan Sullivan in the Los Angeles Times wrote that Jackson and Lithgow performed "with the assurance of dedicated character assassins, not your hire-and-salary types" with the actors being able to display their character's capacity for antipathy.
 Albee was disappointed with this production, pointing to Jackson, who he thought "had retreated back to the thing she can do very well, that ice cold performance.
 I don't know whether she got scared, but in rehearsal she was being Martha, and the closer we got to opening the less Martha she was!"

-She performed the lead role in Howard Barker's Scenes from an Execution as Galactia, a sixteenth century female Venetian artist, at the Almeida Theatre in 1990.
+She performed the lead role in Howard Barker's Scenes from an Execution as Galactia, a sixteenth-century female Venetian artist, at the Almeida Theatre in 1990.
 It was an adaptation of Barker's 1984 radio play in which Jackson had played the same role.

-2015–present: Return to acting
+2015–2023: Return to acting

 In 2015, Jackson returned to acting following a 23-year absence, having retired from politics.
-She took the role of Dide, the ancient matriarch, in a series of Radio 4 plays, Blood, Sex and Money, based on a series of novels by Émile Zola.
+She took the lead role of Dide, the ancient matriarch, in Blood, Sex and Money, a radio drama series based on the Les Rougon-Macquart novel series by Émile Zola and aired on Radio 4 from November 2015 to October 2016.
 She returned to the stage at the end of 2016, playing the title role in William Shakespeare's King Lear at the Old Vic Theatre in London, in a production running from 25 October to 3 December.
-Jackson was nominated for Best Actress at the Olivier Awards for her role, but ultimately lost out to Billie Piper.
-She did, however, win the Natasha Richardson Award for Best Actress at the 2017 Evening Standard Theatre Awards for her performance.
+Jackson was nominated for Best Actress at the Olivier Awards for her role but ultimately lost out to Billie Piper.
+She won the Natasha Richardson Award for Best Actress at the 2017 Evening Standard Theatre Awards for her performance.
 Dominic Cavendish of The Telegraph wrote, "Glenda Jackson is tremendous as King Lear.
 No ifs, no buts.
 In returning to the stage at the age of 80, 25 years after her last performance (as the Clytemnestra-like Christine in Eugene O'Neill's Mourning Becomes Electra at the Glasgow Citizens), she has pulled off one of those 11th-hour feats of human endeavour that will surely be talked about for years to come by those who see it."